 Treat the cause and symptoms simultaneously.

-Ultimately you need to have a good feeling about the Fertility Acupuncturist you are seeing, that they care about you and think that they are able to help you achieve what you want.
+Ultimately you need to have a good feeling about the practitioner you are seeing, that they care about you and think that they are able to help you achieve what you want.